a23956491z/all_notes/Programming Lang/RISC-V.md

 * *x1* as return addr register.
 * *x5* as an alternate link register.
 * Alternate link register is used to perform calling milicode routine like epilogue and prologue

+**Misaligned instruction fetch exception** would be generate if addr is not aligned to a four-byte boundary.